 How quickly can the service be installed?
 The street work per area will take around a month.
 Around the end of that process, the outside work for the house installs will begin.
 A few weeks after that, the inside part of the house work will be complete and the customer online.
 In rare cases where the ditches are flooded or there are other seasonal issues or delays in the fiber splicing, this could force the work to be postponed for a few weeks to months.
 Outside work is mostly shutdown during the months of December to April.

 What changes occur to the yard and building?
 In the yard, a conduit will be plowed or drilled from the street-side vault to the location where a NID will be installed.
 The NID is a grey box the size of a book that will be installed on the outside wall of the building about 3ft from the ground.
 A hole will be drilled in the outside wall to run fiber cable from the NID to the termination/router location in the house.
 The termination box will be installed and connect to the router.

 Does this leave a mess in the yard?
 The plowing leaves furrows and depressions/marks in the ground which our crew will remedy to the best of our ability by levelling the ground.

 Is a router included in the service?
-No router is included, the customer can buy or use their own router, or we sell basic models for $80 or high-speed .AC models with good coverage for $150.
+No – you may use your own wireless router or rent one from us for $5/month.
 Note: older routers may not allow our faster fiber packages to run at full speed.